container-labs-archive/auth-api/README.md

 # Auth API

-One solution for authenticating with jwt, Dockerized ready to plug and play.
+An express app for authenticating with jwt, Dockerized ready to plug and play.

 ```
 docker-compose up --build